GeorgeYan/No9527/README.md

-# Improving myselft : No9527 application
+# Improving myself : No9527 application

 This is a application for my learned.